 If applicable, such contractual fee waivers or reductions are set forth in the Fee Table to each Fund's Prospectus.
-Unless Invesco continues the fee waiver agreements, they will terminate on the expiration dates disclosed above.
-During their terms, the fee waiver agreements cannot be terminated or amended to increase the expense limits or reduce the advisory fee waiver without approval of the Board.
+Unless Invesco continues the fee waiver agreements, they will terminate as indicated above.
+During their terms, the fee waiver agreements cannot be terminated or amended to increase the expense limits or reduce the advisory fee waivers without approval of the Board.